 Employee Reinstatement Rights News

 An employee may have a right to be reinstated to a former job upon returning from medical leave (employee reinstatement rights).
-The Family and Medical Leave Act generally applies to an employee who has worked for an …
+The Family and Medical Leave Act generally apply to an employee who has worked for an …